Jungles River Studio

 The garden is low maintenance; in fact, it is intentionally left unkempt and overgrown, celebrating the wild side of Raymond Jungles, Inc. The garden embodies our firm’s desire to design wild gardens rather than manicured ones.
 Our studio garden’s lighting emphasizes the desired fixtures and light levels for our projects.

 After a hurricane killed an invasive Brazilian pepper tree at the end of our street, Raymond decided to extend the garden into the public realm.
-Now there is a substantial portion of the Miami River shoreline that has the look of what most likely existed before manmade interventions.
+After this intervention, there was a substantial portion of the Miami River shoreline that started to look like what existed before manmade interventions.

-To date, we have completed three renovations to our interior studio space to add workstations as we have grown from a handful of designers to a staff of twenty creative minds.
+RJI completed three renovations to our interior studio space as we grew from a handful of designers to a staff of twenty creative minds.

 Since establishing the practice at this location, the Miami River character has changed tremendously.
 It was a derelict area on the outskirts of the Brickell neighborhood and on the fringe of the Little Havana community.
 The most recent real estate market has deemed river frontage a hot commodity.
-Developments will soon redefine the riverfront as an upscale, vibrant and livable district.
-We are contributing to the river’s revitalization and have recently been engaged in a mixed-use project consisting of four tall towers, a public riverwalk and the reimagining of Jose Marti Park.
-We will be setting the bar for future Miami River developments.
+Developments will soon redefine the riverfront as an upscale, vibrant, and livable district.